khorh/websites-cubrics/README.md

 At present e2e testing is completed on the navigation and considers responsive design.
 The contact button in the header section will be completed in due course as it requires setting up a fake email client.

 Note adding `data-testid` for quering is useful for variations of the same design system component.

+### Commands

+`npx cypress open` - open the desktop app and run the tests

+## Production

+The project uses github pages for hosting.